IUCN SSC Guidelines on

-The IUCN SSC Guidelines on Human-Wildlife Conflict and Coexistence, currently in preparation by the Task Force, will provide an essential guide to understanding and resolving human-wildlife conflict.
+The IUCN SSC Guidelines on Human-Wildlife Conflict and Coexistence, currently in preparation by the Specialist Group, will provide an essential guide to understanding and resolving human-wildlife conflict.
 The Guidelines will answer key questions such as:

 How can we better understand the complexities of human-wildlife conflict?